 That’s all it comes down to really.
 When we love unconditionally (or at least strive to) and follow our innate calling towards what is joyful, rather than all the ‘shoulds’ that reverberate around our heads, then we activate a strong magnetic pull that draws in more of what we love.
 The things and people we love often come with conditions, for example you may adore making art, but on a deeper level, you only love it when the result is excellent in a specific predestined standard that limits your creative process.
 So to go beyond doing something you love, challenge yourself to do something you love whilst also unthreading the patterns you’ve subconsciously become tamed by.
 It is in presence – in the process of love and creation – that we access abundance.
 We can plant seeds in spring to grow a garden and radiate sheer love when we press the seeds into the moist soil with our fingertips.
 Whilst watering this new life each day, we can think of the astonishing abundance we are a part of!
 To see it sprout, so green, optimistic and brave – what abundance!

 Where in your life can you invite in more love?
 More love for yourself, for others, for place, for food, for doing and for creating?
-Rather than continuously placing unnecessary pressure on yourself to go out of your comfort zone financially, why not stay in it and radiate love for all that resides within it?
+Rather than continuously placing unnecessary pressure on yourself to go out of your comfort zone financially, why not focus on ways to radiate love for all that resides within it?
 That is where abundance begins – love.
 Love essentially means that you are in a state of gratitude.
 In gratitude, we do not take things for granted.
 There are no entitled demands, only pleasure in what is here and now.
 Of course – call in what will make you even happier!
 Call it in from a place that says ‘this is so beautiful, thank you, thank you!
 Please send me more of this beauty because I love it from the root of my being, thank you, thank you, thank you!’.

 Embodiment is integration